Enraged-Rabbit-Community/ERCF_v2/User_Mods/kieraneglin/Thumper-Blocks/README.md

 ### Thicker

 - The official block of the ERCF v2 spec
-- Has width compatibility with Triple-Decky so accessories (such as the ERCP filament buffer) will fit
+- Has width compatibility with Triple-Decky so accessories (such as the ERCT filament buffer) will fit
 - **Use this if you're using ERCF v2 hardware OR you want to upgrade a v1 to an offical v2 but you don't mind losing a filament block**

 ### Thinner